TreeNote/TreeNote/README.md

 # About

 ## It's freedom
 This program is free and open source.
-It's easy to suggest and implement new features.
+Therefore, you can trust it.
+Your data stays on your computer.

 ## It's science
 Half a year of research flowed into the development.
 I developed this application in my bachelor thesis in the year 2015, graded A+ and written at the University of Oldenburg.
 Have a look at it: [German PDF file](http://treenote.org/bachelorarbeit_gtd_jan_korte.pdf).